Skip to content

 I tested baking soda suspensions.
 Activated charcoal suspensions.
 Alcohol alone at different concentrations.
 Combinations of things that looked promising on paper and were mediocre in practice.

-I found research on zinc ricinoleate — a compound used in medical-grade deodorant applications for decades, specifically valued because it actually neutralizes odor compounds rather than masking them.
+I found research on zinc pca — a compound used in medical-grade deodorant applications for decades, specifically valued because it actually neutralizes odor compounds rather than masking them.
 Getting the formulation right for fabric — the right concentration, the right alcohol carrier to help it penetrate polyester fiber, zero residue — took another two months.
 But when it worked, it was unmistakably different from everything else I'd tried.

 The test that convinced me: I sprayed a polyester shirt after a full day of wear in the Hyderabad heat.
 Waited 10 seconds.
 Smelled it.
 The specific sourness — the isovaleric acid note that's the signature of hot-day shirt smell — was gone.
 Not overwhelmed.
 Gone.
 My brain kept looking for it and not finding it.
 That's when I knew the formulation was right.

-Why Fabric-Only
+Why fabric-only?

 People have asked me: why not just make a better deodorant?
 The Indian market definitely has room for better deodorants.